Application Deadline: February 25, 2021 at 11:59 PM EST

-- The Neuffer Fellowship is open to women-identifying and non-binary journalists whose work focuses on human rights and social justice issues.
+- The Neuffer Fellowship is open to women and non-binary journalists whose work focuses on human rights and social justice issues.

 - All applicants for the Neuffer Fellowship must be working journalists with at least three years of full-time, professional journalism experience.
 Internships and journalism-related work completed as a university student do not count as professional experience.
 Applicants may be affiliated or freelance journalists.

 - Journalists from any country around the world are eligible to apply.
 However, applicants must speak, read, and write English fluently in order to fully participate in and benefit from the Fellowship.